Hassan-Khanafer/chat-bot-sidekick/README.md

 A proof-of-concept e-commerce website featuring an AI-powered chatbot assistant that provides product information, reviews, and personalized suggestions.

+## Prompts

+To build this website, I used VibeCodeDocs, Claude, and Cursor.

+**VibeCodeDocs** is an AI software that helped build the thorough documentation you find in this README.
+It generated it with the following prompt:

+> "I want to create a mock e-commerce website with a chatbot that can answer a few questions about each product.
+Additionally, I'd like the chatbot to provide reviews of the products and offer personalized suggestions based on my activity on the website.
+This is only a proof of concept, and we just want to show developers the feasibility.
+>
+> There will be pre-filled SQL files with hardcoded answers about the products.
+The website will be a single page with a quick summary at the top.
+Scrolling down will reveal the different products available.
+Each product should be clickable, and when clicked, display metadata such as cost, size, estimated delivery time, and so on.
+>
+> There should also be a small character on the side of the page that serves as the AI assistant to help answer questions.
+The AI assistant should follow the user as they scroll down.
+The color theme should be similar to Shopify's colors."

+Once the full documentation was generated, I inserted it into **Claude** with the following prompt:

+> "Create this webapp in the Projects folder under APM Prototype.
+For any API keys or secrets, put them in a .env.local file so they can be set later.
+Use the most recent versions for packages and third party dependencies."

+Then, I took the Claude-generated project, inserted it into **Cursor**, and refined it incrementally with the AI agent until I got the current website.

 ## Overview

 This project demonstrates the integration of an AI chatbot into a mock e-commerce environment using modern web technologies.
 The chatbot can answer questions about products, provide reviews, and offer personalized recommendations based on user activity.